QMRI

 Works are being carried out in a live environment with the building’s café, laboratories, teaching spaces, and offices still in use.

 Works commenced on the next construction project at QMRI for the INCR, called QMRI collaboration, in April 2025.
-Phase 1 of this project is due to complete early 2026, with phase 2 due for completion during quarter 2 of 2026.
+Phase 1 handed over to Estates in January 2026, with phase 2 due for completion at the end of March 2026.
 The incoming groups are due to move in following a period of UoE fit-out works across summer 2026.